Crippled receives the king’s kindness and gets an invitation to come to his palace.

 Jonathan said to David, “And may the LORD be with you as He has been with my father.
 If I am still alive, will you not show me the lovingkindness of the LORD, that I may not die?
 You shall not cut off your loving kindness from my house forever, not even when the LORD cuts off every one of the enemies of David from the face of the earth.”
 So Jonathan made a covenant with the house of David, saying, “May the LORD require it at the hands of David’s enemies.”
 Jonathan made David vow again because of his love for him because he loved him as he loved his own life.”

-Jonathan made this covenant with David for both of them individually and their children’s sake.
+Jonathan made this covenant with David for both of them individually and for their children’s sake.
 Soon after the covenant, David had to run away to hide from Saul and Jonathan returned home to Saul’s palace.
-Now God gave the kingdom to David, and David kept the covenant in his heart and asked Ziba his servant, “is there anyone in Saul’s house alive that he should show kindness for the sake of Jonathan?
+Now God gave the kingdom to David, and David kept the covenant in his heart and asked Ziba his servant, “Is there anyone in Saul’s house alive that he should show kindness for the sake of Jonathan?
 Ziba said yes, there is one son of Jonathan who is crippled in both feet.”
 David immediately sent a person to get Mephibosheth from Lo-debar to his palace.

 King David wanted to bless Mephibosheth for Jonathan’s sake.
 Not because of anything in Mephibosheth.
 But entirely for Jonathan’s sake.

 Dearly beloved, the covenant between Jonathan and David resembles a much older covenant in the eternity past.
 Before God created this earth and heaven, in the old eternity past, in the counsel of the Godhead between God the Father and God the Son, they drafted a plan.
-God the father who knew that He would create the earth and heaven and after that man in the garden of Eden knew well in His foreknowledge that man would fall by disobeying God’s commandment.
+God the father knew that He would create the earth and heaven and after that man in the garden of Eden knew well in His foreknowledge that man would fall by disobeying God’s commandment.
 They drafted a solution for man’s problem right then to save them from their fall.
 God made an eternal covenant between Himself and His son.
-This is called the eternal covenant of blood (Hebrews 13:20) in which God asked who will accomplish the salvation for man.
+This is called the eternal covenant of blood (Hebrews 13:20) in which God asked who would accomplish the salvation for man.
 Son said I would go down to earth, live in this world, and die for their sins.
 (Psalms 40:8).
-God, the father, said I would raise you from the dead, and whoever come and believe in you, I will accept as my child and allow them to enter my presence in heaven and live with me.
+God, the father, said I would raise you from the dead, and whoever comes and believe in you, I will accept as my child and allow them to enter my presence in heaven and live with me.

 My friend, like King David, thought about helping and delivering Mephibosheth from Lo-debar, the king of the whole universe thought about you and your deliverance from the old kingdom of Satan and sin.
 Do you know He thought about you even before the foundation of the world and that is why He sent His only begotten Son to die for you on the cross for your sin?
 King David wanted to bless Mephibosheth because of the covenant he made with his best companion, Jonathan.
 The great King of all, the God of the universe, wants to bless you, deliver you and bring you to His palace in heaven because of the eternal covenant He made with His son, Jesus Christ.
-Per the covenant, precisely at the fulfillment of the time, Jesus came into this world through virgin birth, carried your sin and sorrows on His body and then died, buried and rose again to bring you back to a loving God and His heaven.
+Per the covenant, precisely at the fulfillment of the time, Jesus came into this world through the virgin birth, carried your sin and sorrows on His body, and then died, buried, and rose again to bring you back to a loving God and His heaven.

 Like King David sent a person to go and call Mephibosheth from Lo-debar.
-The king of the whole universe, the God in heaven, is sending this message to you and invite you to come to Jesus Christ.
+The king of the whole universe, the God in heaven, is sending this message to you and invites you to come to Jesus Christ.
 Why?
 Because God wants to talk to you and show His kindness for Christ’s sake.
 You do not need to waste your time in Lo-debar, where there is no pasture, barrenness, no hope but only fear and uncertainty.
 You do not need to spend your days in a sinful lifestyle.
 Sin never gives you true and lasting joy and happiness.
 The prodigal son thought this world and what it offers would give him joy and happiness.
-He thought it is boring to live in his loving fathers’ house and he wanted to enjoy the pleasures of this world.
-That decision finally took him to a place where he had to eat pig’s food.
-In fact, even the pig’s food, nobody would give him and starved to death.
+He thought it is boring to live in his loving father’s house and he wanted to enjoy the pleasures of this world.
+That decision finally took him to where he had to eat pig’s food.
+In fact, even the pig food, nobody would give him, and starved to death.
 Come out of your Lo-debar.
 King is calling you to come and talk to Jesus Christ today right now.
 Bible says in Revelation 3:20 the invitation of Jesus.
 Jesus said, “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
 Will you come home?
-Jesus, the King of King and Lord of Lords, wants to come into your life, save you and bring you into father’s house where all God’s kindness and blessings are awaiting for you.
+Jesus, the King of King and Lord of Lords, wants to come into your life, save you and bring you into your father’s house where all God’s kindness and blessings are waiting for you.

-Fourth phase of his life
+The fourth phase of his life

 The fourth phase of Mephibosheth’s life was so beautiful and blessed.
 The king restored all the land of his grandfather Saul.
 Besides, he became like one of the children of King David, and he ate at the table along with King David and his royal son every day in the royal palace.
 You see God can easily restore all you lost in the past because of your sinful life.
 He can multiply you abundantly.
-You will eat with royal children of the great king all through out your life and even after death.
+You will eat with the royal children of the great king all throughout your life and even after death.
 You will be in heaven, right with royal sons like Abraham, Jacob, Moses, Joshua, David, Ezra, Isaiah, Jeremiah, Ezekiel, Amos, Zecharia, Peter, James, Paul, and John.
-You will sit with them in the table along with all royal princes in heaven.
+You will sit with them at the table along with all royal princes in heaven.
 Bible says in Psalm 113:8 that God makes you sit with princes, with the princes of His people.
 He has far better blessings in store for you.
 Jesus is calling you.
 Come out from your Lo-debar like Mephibosheth did and meet the King Jesus.

 Would you accept His invitation and come to the loving God to receive his kindness, forgiveness, blessings, and salvation for Jesus Christ’s sake.
 God shows His kindness for the sake of Jesus Christ.
 Those who have Jesus Christ have God’s mercy, grace, kindness, forgiveness, and salvation.
-Those who have Jesus Christ have eternal life and they becomes the children of God.
+Those who have Jesus Christ have eternal life and they become the children of God.
 Those who won’t come to Jesus Christ does not have eternal life and His sonship.
 Would you receive the invitation of His kindness now?
 If so, please pray after me now.

-“Father in heaven, I accept your invitation of your kindness, grace and mercy today.
+“Father in heaven, I accept the invitation of your kindness, grace, and mercy today.
 Please grant me kindness for the sake of Jesus Christ.
 I accept Jesus Christ as my savior and Lord.
 I believe he died, buried and rose again for my sin.
 Please save and deliver me.
 I seek your blessings in my life.
 In the name of Jesus Christ, I pray.
 Amen.”[bctt tweet=”Crippled receives kindness of the king” username=”sam2017insights”]